adityatiwari-art/EDUCLOUD_NEW/readme.md

 4. **Axios vs Fetch API**: It is preferred to use **Axios** for API requests instead of the Fetch API for consistency and enhanced functionality.
 5. **Programming Section**: The programming section is not functioning correctly and needs to be reviewed, modified, or removed.
 6. **Responsiveness**: Ensure the website is fully responsive and performs well across various device sizes.
 Testing on different screen resolutions is required.
+7. **UI/UX design**
-7. **Directory Structure**:While this project is functional, it’s important to note that the current directory structure may not be optimal.
+8. **Directory Structure**:While this project is functional, it’s important to note that the current directory structure may not be optimal.
 Here are a few points to consider:

 - **Organizational Improvements**: The directory structure could benefit from a more organized layout to improve navigation and maintainability.
 Consider revisiting the folder hierarchy to ensure related components and files are grouped logically.